sshyran/alpine-cloud-images/README.md

 for updating the list of our pre-built AMIs.
 This may-or-may-not be useful for other target profiles.
 ```
-make release-readme PROFILE=<profile>
+./scripts/builder.py gen-release-readme <profile>
 ```

 ### Cleaning up the Build Environment

-`make clean` will remove the temporary `build` subdirectory, which contains the resolved profile and Packer configs, the Python virtual environment, and other temporary build-related artifacts.
+`git clean -dxf` will remove the temporary `build` subdirectory, which contains the resolved profile and Packer configs, the Python virtual environment, and other temporary build-related artifacts.

 ## Caveats